yogesh-studypad/cocos-docs/manual/framework/html5/release-notes/v3.0/release-note/en.md

 * Unified Cocos2d-JS APIs for web engine and native engine.
 * JavaScript style API refactorations: new construction, property APIs, simplified action APIs.
-* Added new event manager, all kinds of objects can observe events via cc.eventManager with all types of event listener.
 * Added assets manager to support assets hot update.
+* Added new event manager to allow all kinds of objects to observe events via cc.eventManager with all types of event listener.
-* Supported JavaScript to JAVA/Objective-C reflection.
+* Added JavaScript to JAVA/Objective-C reflection support.
-* Supported Spine animations.
+* Added Spine animations support.

 ## Notice